Exodus of Iranian Jews: Background

-Historian Ervand Abrahamian estimated that 50,000 Jews were living in Iran around 1900, with majority of them residing in Yazd, Shiraz, Tehran, Isfahan and Hamadan.
+Historian Ervand Abrahamian estimated that 50,000 Jews lived in Iran around 1900, with majority of them residing in Yazd, Shiraz, Tehran, Isfahan and Hamadan.

-Migration in early 1950s
+Post-1948 to 1950s

-The founding of Israel in 1948 coincided with increased Jewish emigration from several middle-eastern Nations including Iran.
-Anti-Jewish sentiment increased under prime minister Mohammed Mosaddegh, and continued until a coup in 1953, in part because of the weakening of the central government and strengthening of the clergy in the political struggles between the shah and the prime minister.
+In 1948, Iran's Jewish population was approximately 150,000 people, the largest Jewish population in the Middle East after Israel.
+Most of the Jewish population was centered around Tehran, Esfahan, and Shiraz.
+While many Jews in Iran lived peacefully after the establishment of the State of Israel in 1948, there was increased Jewish emigration from Iran, similar to what was witnessed in other countries in the Middle East.
+Anti-Jewish sentiment increased under Prime Minister Mohammed Mosaddegh, and continued until the 1953 Iranian coup d'état, in part because of the weakening of the central government and strengthening of the clergy in the political struggles between the shah and the prime minister.

 There are conflicting estimates on the number of Jews who chose to leave Iran during those years.
-According to Trita Parsi, by 1951 only 8,000 of 100,000 Iranian Jews chose to emigrate to Israel.
-However, according to Sanasarian, during 1948–1953, about one-third of Iranian Jews, most of them poor, emigrated to Israel.
+According to Trita Parsi, by 1951 only 8,000 of 100,000 Iranian Jews had emigrated to Israel.
+However, according to Eliz Sanasarian, during 1948–1953, about one-third of Iranian Jews, most of them poor, emigrated to Israel.

 Stability in the 1950s, to instability in the late 1970s

 After the deposition of Mossadegh in 1953, the reign of Shah Mohammad Reza Pahlavi was the most prosperous era for the Jews of Iran.
 Due to political instability in the 1970s and prompted by the Islamic Revolution, most Iranian Jews fled the country.

 According to the first national census taken in 1956, Jewish population in Iran stood at 65,232, but there is no reliable data about migrations in the first half of the 20th century.
 David Littman puts the total figure of emigrants to Israel in 1948–1978 at 70,000.